• ELECTRIC RELAXATION

 Education

 — Written by Carla Contreras Mena — Hello!
 Carla Contreras Mena from Santiago, Chile, here again.
 Welcome to the conclusion of my work during my internship with Backyard Brains.
 Experiment Update In the last few months, I’ve had to study more about plants.
 Why?
-Because, In my daily life in the laboratory, I’m not very familiar with the […]
+Because, In my daily life in the laboratory, I’m not very familiar with […]